mcrco/obsidian/Linear Algebra/Linear Transformations.md

 A good example of a transformation matrix with its columns as the new basis vectors are rotation matrices.

-You can use the inverse of a matrix to find the reversing transformation.
+You can use the [[Inverse of a Matrix]] to find the reversing transformation.

 # Onto Transformations